googlefonts/googlefonts.github.io/gf-guide/profile.md

     -   The filename should be the same as the directory name (ASCII characters only).

--   `bio.html` **contains all necessary informations.**
+-   `bio.html` **contains all necessary information.**
     <br>
     The bio.html file is an HTML snippet (similar to the description file) that contains a short bio of the designer.

-    -   Should contain a link to a webpage and/or social media profile: social media links are referenced as “Twitter”, “Instagram” etc, not as a name tag.
+    -   Should contain a link to a web page and/or social media profile: social media links are referenced as “Twitter”, “Instagram” etc, not as a name tag.
 Other web pages are displayed truncated from the protocol prefix.